Gumiho: The heuk-yeowoo(Black Fox) Legend

 This is the collapsed stupa of Monk Won Gwang at Geumgoksa Temple in Gyeongju, believed to have been built during the Silla Dynasty.
 It serves as the spatial background for the myth of Monk Won-Gwang and the Black Fox.
 Photographed before 1986.

 This is a traditional Korean funeral ritual tool called Kkokdu, depicting a guide of the deceased wearing black clothes and riding a black fox.

-In one rare case, the Heuk-yeoyoo(black fox) is depicted as a sacred being that assists humans.
-This fox spirit appears in the legend of the eminent Silla monk Won-Gwang (圓光, 555–638), where it serves as a guide and helper.
+In one rare case, the heugyeou (black fox) is depicted as a sacred being that assists humans.
+This fox spirit appears in the legend of the eminent Silla monk Wŏn'gwang (555–638), where it serves as a guide and helper.

-Won-Gwang a Buddhist monk of silla, entered Samgi Mountain at the age of thirty to meditate.
+Wŏn'gwang a Buddhist monk of silla, entered Samgi Mountain at the age of thirty to meditate.
 Four years later, another monk arrived and built a temple not far from where Won-Gwang was staying, living there for two years.
 This monk was brave and had an interest in practicing magic.

 On the sixth year, while Won-Gwang was reciting Buddhist scriptures, the Mountain god(산신) suddenly appeared to him.
 The Mountain god informed Won-Gwang that the monk living nearby had been practicing magic along the path, causing loud noises, and asked him to stop.
 The next day, Won-Gwang spoke to the monk about what had happened and suggested that he practice elsewhere, but the monk mocked Won-Gwang and ignored his request.

 That night, the Mountain god appeared again and asked Won-Gwang about the situation.
 Though Won Gwang tried to speak evasively, the Mountain god already knew the outcome.
-Angered, the Mountain god caused a lightning strike that triggered a landslide, destroying the monk’s temple.
+Angered, the Mountain god caused a lightning strike that triggered a landslide, destroying the monk's temple.
 The Mountain god then appeared to the surprised Won-Gwang, revealed its true identity, and advised him to travel to China to learn the Buddhist teachings for the future.
 Won-Gwang, expressing that the distance was too far, was shown the way by the Mountain god.